raul23/pyebooktools/README.rst

 =======
 * Special thanks to `na--`_, the developer of `ebook-tools`_, for having made these very useful tools.
 I learned a lot (specially ``bash``) while porting them to Python.
+* Thanks to all the developers of the different external programs used by the project such as ``calibre``, ``Tesseract`` and the document-to-text conversion utilities.

 License
 =======